jmpinney/compost/README.md

 - Extremely slow on sites with more than a few hundred links
 - Doesn't persist list of broken links when popup is closed and reopened
 - Ugly UI is ugly
+- Doesn't run automatically
+- Need to figure out CORS... i'm a system engineer, not a web developer, so this is a new concept to me

 Microsoft redirects all their links... go figure.
 Will have to figure out how to detect that while still detecting homepage redirects for missing pages.
 - ![image](https://github.com/user-attachments/assets/1676ed04-319f-48bc-bfaf-b467526f46e2)